1A heart-shaped curve traced by a point on the circumference of a circle as it rolls around another identical circle.

-1.1 (also cardioid microphone) A directional microphone with a pattern of sensitivity of this shape.
+1.1 (also cardioid microphone) A directional microphone with a heart-shaped pattern of sensitivity.

 - These microphones are invariably cardioid microphones, meaning that the shape of the sound sensitive field around the mike is in the shape of a heart, essentially picking up sound in both forward and side directions.

 - DPA calls this mic a wide cardioid, and, indeed, between 500 Hz and 10k Hz, the 4015's polar response begins to resemble an omni mic.

 - For the upright, I used two mics: one cardioid large-diaphragm near the floor, pointing up at the bridge, and the xt up closer to the players' right hand to capture more of the string noise and attack.

 - A similar procedure can be used for the intersection points on the cardioid shape and the outer green fringes.

 - His first two papers are on the cardioid curve which he named.

 Mid 18th century: from Greek kardioeidēs 'heart-shaped', from kardia 'heart' + eidos 'form'.

 Line breaks: car¦di|oid